I've read the information on graduate study and have questions. Can I call an advisor?

-The MA/M.Sc. route normally requires a minimum of 25 units of course work and a thesis.
-The M.Ed. degree normally requires a minimum of 35 units of course work and a comprehensive examination.
+The MA/MSc route normally requires a minimum of 25 units of course work and a thesis.
+The MEd degree requires typically a minimum of 35 units of course work and a comprehensive examination.

-How long does it take to complete a M.Ed. (course work/comprehensive examination) degree?
+How long does it take to complete an MEd (course work/comprehensive examination) degree?

-Student enrolled in Field Programs' M.Ed.
-EP programs complete in one year following the completion of the Graduate Diploma program.
+A student enrolled in Field Programs' MEd EP programs complete in one year following the completion of the Graduate Diploma program.

-How long does it take to complete a MA/M.Sc. degree?
+How long does it take to complete an MA/MSc degree?

 Is there a minimum fee for the master’s program?

-The minimum fee for a master’s program is six full time research term fee units (excluding the International Program and the M.Ed.
-EP program).
-However, the minimum fee rule may be waived for students who complete all degree requirements in less than six terms of continuous full time enrolment.
-Contact the Dean of Graduate Studies information.
+The minimum fee for a master’s program is six full-time research term fee units (excluding the International Program and the MEd EP program).
+However, the minimum fee rule may be waived for students who complete all degree requirements in less than six terms of continuous full-time enrolment.
+Contact Graduate and Postdoctoral Studies for information.

 Students who enrol on leave are not eligible for the waiver of the minimum fee requirements.